AdnanK1/phase-1/README.md

 In contrast, the analysis indicates that horror and sci-fi genres have obtained lower ratings.
 Therefore, it would be prudent for the Microsoft studio to prioritize genres that have demonstrated a higher potential for success, rather than investing heavily in horror or sci-fi films, which may face more challenges in terms of audience reception and satisfaction.

 By aligning the studio's content production strategy with genres that have a proven track record of positive ratings, Microsoft can position itself to deliver compelling and well-received films, enhancing its chances of success in the competitive movie industry.

+Taking inspiration from both BV and P/DW Studios, which have earned the highest gross among all studios, the new studio should follow their path.
+Collaborating with these studios in the future can benefit the new studio, as the success of BV and P/DW Studios will improve its chances of working on big projects and gaining recognition.

 ## Non Technical presentation